 In September 2012 Reading University Atheist, Humanist, and Secularist Society were thrown out of their University’s freshers’ fair for putting a post-it note on a pineapple with the label ‘Mohammed’.
 In October 2013 LSESU ASH faced a similar incident as members were threatened with removal over wearing Jesus and Mo t-shirts at their freshers’ fair.
 LSE subsequently apologised after discussions involving Humanist Students, Humanists UK, and lawyers sourced by Humanists UK .

 In February 2014 London South Bank University’s Union banned a poster produced by the Atheist Society depicting the flying spaghetti monster , deeming it to be offensive.
 After Humanists UK generated publicity for the case the decision was reversed.

 In September 2015, Warwick University, student union banned Warwick Atheists, Secularists, and Humanists from hosting the anti-Islamist activist Maryam Namazie from speaking.
-However, once again, after protests from the BHA and AHS, the decision was quickly reversed.
+However, once again, after protests from Humanists UK and AHS, the decision was quickly reversed.

 What we’re doing

-We have worked reactively to deal with each of the above cases, supporting the AHS and our affiliated student societies, and in almost all incidents have eventually achieved a resolution in the society’s favour.
+We have worked reactively to deal with each of the above cases, supporting Humanist Students and our affiliated student societies, and in almost all incidents have eventually achieved a resolution in the society’s favour.
 We will continue to do so if and when similar incidents arise.